 |HEAD||Prof ISRAËL Alain / firstname.lastname@example.org|

-SMAC (Signalisation moléculaire et activation cellulaire) is involved in the study of two signaling pathways, NF-κB and Notch, using essentially biochemical, genetic and cell biology approaches.
-These pathways have in common the involvement of inducible proteolysis events that lead to the nuclear translocation of transcription factors.
-More recently we have focused our interest on the multiple types of ubiquitination events involved in the regulation of these two signaling cascades.
+SMAC (Signalisation moléculaire et activation cellulaire) is involved in the study of three signaling pathways, NF-κB, NRP/optineurin and Notch, using essentially biochemical, genetic and cell biology approaches.
+Recently we have focused our interest on the multiple types of ubiquitination events involved in the regulation of two of these signaling cascades.
 NF-κB activation represents a general stress response pathway, involved among others in the immune, inflammatory and anti-apoptotic responses.
-NF-κB activity is controled by cytoplasmic retention through inhibitory molecules, which are degraded in response to multiple signals.
-Our projects are focused on T Cell Receptor-mediated NF-κB activation, and in particular on the role of phosphorylation and ubiquitination events.
-We have for example demonstrated that the IKK kinase complex, thought to be the central positive regulator of the NF-κB cascade, is also involved into negative regulatory functions.
-In parallel we have set up a system that results in constitutive NF-κB activation in T cells, and we are currently testing the consequences of this activation on the proliferation and potential immortalisation of primary T cells.
-Finally we have initiated a structure-function analysis of the NEMO molecule, the regulatory element and the central core of the IKK complex.
+NF-κB activity is controlled by cytoplasmic retention through inhibitory molecules, which are degraded in response to multiple signals.
+In addition a complex network of ubiquitinated molécules and ubiquitin receptors controls the threshold and intensity of the NF-kB response.
+We have demonstrated that the protein NEMO, the core élément of the NF-kB cascade, is able to recognize K63-linked and linear ubiquitin chains using different combinations of ubiquitin binding domains.

-Another project involves the functional characterization of the protein NRP/optineurin, which shows very strong homologies with NEMO, but is associated with the Golgi apparatus and seems to be involved into a different type of signaling activity.
-We have demonstrated that NRP is involved in the regulation of protein export to the plasma membrane, and in the control of the cell cycle.
+Another project involves the functional characterization of the protein NRP/optineurin, which shows very strong homologies with NEMO, but is associated with the Golgi apparatus and seems to be involved in a different type of signaling activity.
+We have demonstrated that NRP is a new component of the innate antiviral response, and that its activity is regulated during the cell cycle.

-The second signaling cascade we study centers around the Notch family of receptors, which plays an important role in a large variety of developmental events.
-Signaling through Notch requires a series of three proteolytic events which lead to the nuclear translocation of the intracellular part of the receptor, which behaves as a transcriptional co-activator.
-We have pursued 2 directions of research: i) we have initiated a functional characterization of a series of ubiquitin-ligases, deubiquitinases and kinases known or postulated to be involved in trafficking of the Notch receptor ; ii) we have demonstrated that the intracellular region of the Notch ligands regulates their trafficking and signaling activity.
+The third signaling cascade we study centers around the Notch family of receptors, which play an important role in a large variety of developmental events.
+Signaling through Notch requires a series of proteolytic events which lead to the nuclear translocation of the intracellular part of the receptor, which behaves as a transcriptional co-activator.
+We have pursued 2 directions of research: i) we have identified a new deubiquitinase involved in trafficking of the activated Notch receptor ; ii) we have demonstrated that the intracellular region of the Notch ligands regulates their trafficking and signaling activity.